 India and Indirect Tax Regime

-Currently, the service sector constitutes a tax base with cast potential that has not been exploited yet in India.
-In this context, GST is justified as it has covered almost all the services for taxation.
+Currently, the service sector constitutes a tax base with cast potential that has not been exploited yet in India. needs for gst In this context, GST is justified as it has covered almost all the services for taxation.
 Since major state and central indirect taxes are included under GST, the multiplicity of taxes has been substantially reduced, reducing the operation cost of the national tax system.
 The uniformity in procedures and tax rates across the country will go a long way in reducing the cost of compliance.

 In crux, GST is a comprehensive indirect levy of tax on manufacturer, consumption and sale of goods, and services at the country level.
 GST is an indirect tax for the whole of the nation to make it one unified shared marketplace.
 It is designed to give India a world-class tax regime and improve the process and collection.
 It will end the long due distortions of differential treatment of the services sector and manufacturing sector.
 It will also facilitate seamless credit across the entire supply chain and all states under a joint tax base.